-The American crow and the common raven are two nearly identical birds, but these large black birds can be easily distinguished if you know what characteristics to compare.
-Though they are often misidentified, you can learn to confidently tell these two corvids apart through careful observation not only of the birds physically, but also of how they behave.
+The American crow and the common raven are two very similar birds.
+But these large black birds can be easily distinguished from one another if you know what characteristics to compare.
+Here are some aspects of their appearances and behaviors to look for.

 - Size: One of the easiest differences to see between these two birds is the overall size.
-American crows are smaller at roughly 19 inches, just larger than a rock pigeon.
-Common ravens are much larger, roughly 25 inches long, or nearly the size of a red-tailed hawk.
-Learning how to judge a bird's size can help you use this field mark as a reliable clue effectively.
+American crows are smaller, at roughly 19 inches long, just larger than a rock pigeon.
+Common ravens are much larger, at roughly 25 inches long, nearly the size of a red-tailed hawk.

-- Bill: Both of these birds have large bills, but the American crow's bill is slightly thinner and more delicate, with a straighter shape.
-Common ravens have much heavier bills and the culmen noticeably curves down close to the tip.
+- Bill: Both of these birds have large bills, but the American crow's bill is slightly thinner and more delicate with a straighter shape.
+Common ravens have much heavier bills, and the top of their bill noticeably curves down close to the tip.
 On both birds, short feathers cover the base of the bill.
 But ravens have more extensive feathering that extends nearly halfway or even farther down the length of the bill.

-- Throat: The crow has a smooth throat with relatively short feathers, while the raven has a thicker throat with long, shaggy feathers.
-This is especially noticeable when the birds are calling and the feathers will stick out more prominently.
+- Throat: The crow has a smooth throat with relatively short feathers while the raven has a thicker throat with long, shaggy feathers.
+This is especially noticeable when the birds are vocalizing and the feathers stick out more prominently.

-- Wing Shape: Crows have straight wings that have very little bending along either the leading or trailing edge.
+- Wing shape: Crows have straight wings with very little bend to them.
 Ravens' wings are longer with a more visible crook at the wrist.
 And their primary feathers (main flight feathers of the wings) are fairly splayed, showing more space between them.

-- Tail Shape: When these birds are soaring, the tail shape can be a strong diagnostic clue for proper identification.
+- Tail shape: When these birds are soaring, the tail shape can be a strong clue for proper identification.
 American crows have shorter tails with only a very slight curve showing when the tail is fanned in flight.
-Common ravens have longer tails, and the feathers in the center of the tail are significantly longer, creating a distinctly pointed wedge shape.
+Common ravens have longer tails, and the feathers in the center of the tail are significantly longer, creating a distinctly pointed wedge, diamond, or V shape.

 - Voice: The typical "caw-caw" call of the American crow is a familiar sound with evenly pitched syllables.
-Common ravens have a much coarser, rattling call that sounds like a long, slow "grooonk" tone.
-While both birds have varied vocabularies, listening for these typical calls can help you identify the birds.
+Common ravens have a much coarser, rattling call that sounds like a long, slow, croaking "grooonk" tone.
+While both birds have varied vocabularies, listening for these typical calls can help you identify the birds by ear.

 - Flight: In flight, American crows are more energetic with frequent flaps.
-Common ravens, on the other hand, are more likely to soar and glide with only shallow, infrequent flaps, and they may occasionally somersault in flight, which crows don't do.
+On the other hand, common ravens are more likely to soar and glide with only shallow, infrequent flaps.
+Ravens even occasionally somersault in flight, which crows don't do.
 Moreover, a raven's wings make a distinct swishing sound while crows' wings are typically silent.

-- Flocks: American crows are gregarious birds that will travel in family flocks and use communal roosts, creating large groups of raucous birds.
-Common ravens are much more solitary or are found frequently in pairs, but very rarely in larger groups.
+- Flocks: American crows are gregarious birds that travel in family flocks and use communal roosts, creating large groups of raucous birds.
+Common ravens are much more solitary.
+They are found frequently in pairs but very rarely in larger groups.

-- Range: American crows have a widespread range across southern Canada and the continental United States, and northern populations will migrate in the winter.
+- Range: American crows have a wide range across southern Canada and the continental United States, and northern populations migrate in the winter.
 They also visit more varied habitats and can be found in urban and suburban areas.
-Common ravens are much more common in rural or agricultural areas of western North America and throughout Canada, including much further north than the crow's range, but they are absent from the Southeast and much of the central Great Plains, and they don't typically migrate.
+Common ravens are more common in rural areas of western North America and throughout Canada, including farther north than the crow's range.
+However, ravens are absent from the Southeast and much of the central Great Plains, and they don't typically migrate.
 Furthermore, while ravens are found in Mexico, Europe, and Asia, the American crow is restricted to North America.

 American Crow and Common Raven Quick Reference